 When wool is organic, the sheep are fed only organic food and raised without synthetic hormones and pesticides.
-For instance, the sheep are not dipped in pesticides to control ticks and lice.
-Organic livestock producers are also required to comply with ethical management practices that support the health of the animal and the environment.
+Organic wool producers are also required to comply with ethical management practices that support the health of the animal and the environment.
 Additionally, the wool is cleaned and processed without the use of toxic chemicals.

 A mattress itself is not an agricultural product and therefore cannot be certified as organic by the USDA National Organic Program.
-However, standards have been developed to give consumers assurance of finished products (like shirts, jackets, and other such consumer items in addition to mattresses) made with organic fibers and textiles.
+However, standards have been developed to give consumers assurance of finished products (like shirts, jackets, and mattresses) made with organic fibers and textiles.
 These standards, called the Global Organic Textile Standards (GOTS), have become the recognized organic textile processing standards for mattresses.
 The standards require that all fiber and fabrics used within a mattress, with limited exceptions, must be made from National Organic Program (NOP) certified materials and processed in accordance with the Global Organic Textile Standard (GOTS).
 All other components (such as innersprings, fire protection, etc.) must meet stringent non-toxic standards.
 With a mattress, we’re concerned with the finished product AND all the individual materials within the mattress.
 Although there are many GOTS approved certifiers throughout the world, the largest certifier in the US is Oregon Tilth Certified Organic (OTCO).

 Wool is also commonly used in mattresses and bedding since it is naturally fire resistant, does not provide a favorable environment for dust mites, and handles moisture well.
 Wool is an excellent bedding material for many reasons.
 However, wool can be allergenic and you don’t know if your baby will be allergic to wool.
 It may be true that most allergies to wool are actually chemical sensitivities to the chemicals used in processing wool.
 But people, including babies, can be allergic specifically to the natural animal fiber.
 It’s difficult to know in advance about a baby’s allergies and allergies can develop over time.

 Latex (natural rubber) is also used as a crib mattress filling.
 Shopping for a latex crib mattress can be complicated since even natural latex can contain questionable chemicals added during processing.
-In addition, natural latex contains proteins that can be highly allergenic and known to cause anaphylactic shock.
-This is very rare, but you just don’t know if your baby will be allergic to natural latex.
+In addition, natural latex contains proteins that can be highly allergenic and known to cause anaphylactic shock, however this is extremely rare.

 It’s important to buy a baby mattress that is waterproof.
 Babies can generate a lot of wetness while they sleep, and this wetness can cause mold, mildew, fungi or bacteria to grow in the mattress.
 Since mold and fungi can be a health hazard for a baby, it’s crucial to not allow moisture to get into the surface of a crib mattress.
-A completely non-toxic plastic waterproof covering is essential to eliminate wetness and dust mites from a mattress.
-Plastic is currently the only viable way to make a mattress waterproof (without having to use additional covers).
+A non-toxic waterproof covering is essential to eliminate wetness and dust mites from a mattress.
+Plastic is currently the only viable way to make a mattress completely waterproof.
 But not all plastics are the same.
-Some are quite toxic and environmental unfriendly (as in vinyl) while others are less or non-toxic and more environmentally safe.
+Some are quite toxic and environmental unfriendly (as in vinyl) while others are non-toxic and more environmentally safe.
 It’s imperative that the plastic be non-toxic.

 Environmental scientists agree that low density, food-grade polyethylene is the safest plastic available.
 It has a simple molecular structure and does not contain phthalates or other unsafe additives.
 Unlike the production of vinyl, dioxins and other toxic chemicals are not released into the environment during production of low density polyethylene.
 This is the material used for the mattress covers designed to prevent SIDS in the crib death prevention campaign in NZ.

-The U.S. government requires mattress manufacturers and retailers to obtain a doctor’s prescription from a customer before selling a mattress that does not meet federal fire safety standards.
-Therefore, if you want a mattress that is not fire-proof, you must have a prescription from a physician licensed in your state that says “this patient requires a chemical-free mattress”.
+As mentioned before, the U.S. government requires mattress manufacturers and retailers to obtain a doctor’s prescription from a customer before selling a mattress that does not meet federal fire safety standards.
+The prescription must be from a physician licensed in your state that says “this patient requires a chemical-free mattress”.
 This can be written by any licensed physician, including medical doctors (MD), osteopaths (DO) and chiropractors (DC).
 However, there are now mattresses that pass fire standards without toxic materials that can be sold without a prescription.